 1.5 A Cash Book for summarising the information.
 Cash Books come in hard copy and electronic forms.

-- If you have accounting computer software, it will perform the same functions as a Cash Book.
+- Computer accounting software will perform the same functions as a Cash Book.

-Your accountant can help you set up your book-keeping system.
+Your accountant can help you set up your hard-copy or computerised book-keeping system.

 You need a simple routine procedure to keep track of your sales.

 2.1 Every time you make a sale, issue an invoice.